Complete 2009 Games

 After the row/sledge event, 10 more women were eliminated.
 The 52 remaining competitors had one last chance to become one of the “Sweet 16” to compete on Sunday.
 The couplet was an extraordinary test:

 3 rounds for time of:

 This is the 15th installment of the Complete 2009 CrossFit Games videos, and the fourth part of the women’s competition.
 Here is complete coverage of the women’s row/sledge event.

 The hopper model tests an athlete’s ability to perform proficiently at random physical challenges.
-Along those lines, the fourth event required the women to drive a three-foot-long blunt stake into evenly packed ground with an 8-lb. sledgehammer.
-To… Continue Reading
+Along those lines, the fourth event required the women to drive a three-foot-long blunt stake into evenly packed ground with an 8-lb… Continue Reading

 This is the 14th installment of the Complete 2009 CrossFit Games videos, and the third part of the women’s competition.
 Here is complete coverage of the women’s couplet event.

 The field was narrowed after the second event, with 10 of the 72 women failing to advance.
 This included three medical withdrawals.
 Joy Nguyen sprained her ankle on the hill, and Valerie MacKenzie had heat stroke and a mild… Continue Reading